Key World Initiative Nutrition - Food systems

 Testimonials

-Hear how the platform has made a difference to Ana Maria Quiroga-Arcila, a PhD student in plant biology at ULaval, Quebec, and a participant in the first cohort activities.
+Hear how the platform made a difference in the journey of Ana Maria Quiroga-Arcila, a doctoral student in plant biology at ULaval, Quebec City, and participant in the activities of the first cohort.

 The actors

-The Nutrition - Food Systems initiative was co-constructed with the University of Pretoria in May 2022.
-On the UM side, the initiative is scientifically supported by Karen Lambert-Cordillac, University Professor at the Faculty of Pharmacy of the University of Montpellier.
-On the University of Pretoria side, the referent is Frans Swanepoel of the Future Africa Centre.
-The initiative takes the form of a global collaborative platform for doctoral training, bringing together doctoral students from the two institutions' strategic partners.
+The Nutrition – Food Systems initiative was developed in collaboration with the University of Pretoria in May 2022.
+On the UM side, the initiative is scientifically led by Karen Lambert-Cordillac, University Professor at the Faculty of Pharmacy of the University of Montpellier.
+On the University of Pretoria side, the lead is Frans Swanepoel from the Future Africa Center.
+The initiative takes the form of a global collaborative doctoral training platform bringing together doctoral students from strategic partners of both institutions.

 17 Partners